AlessandroMinoccheri/broadway-dynamodb-demo/README.md

             - { name: 'console.command', command: 'app:create-database' }
 ```

-Insider your .env you need to set your aws environment variables, for example:
+Inside your .env you need to set your aws environment variables, for example:

 ```
 AWS_KEY=not-a-real-key